smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Security/Database Security Alerting.md

 - **sendAlert(alert)**: Called when a new alert is generated
 - **resolveAlert(alertId, resolvedBy)**: Called when an alert is resolved
 - **acknowledgeAlert(alertId, acknowledgedBy)**: Called when an alert is acknowledged
-- **getActiveAlerts()**: Retrieves currently active alerts
+- **getActiveAlerts(organizationId)**: Retrieves currently active alerts for an organization
-- **getAlertStatistics()**: Provides alert statistics by severity and type
+- **getAlertStatistics(organizationId)**: Provides alert statistics by severity and type for an organization

-Multiple handlers can be registered with the `MonitoringService`, allowing alerts to be sent to multiple destinations simultaneously.
+Multiple handlers can be registered with the `AlertingService`, allowing alerts to be sent to multiple destinations simultaneously.
 For example, an organization might use both the `DatabaseAlertHandler` for persistent storage and a `SlackAlertHandler` for real-time notifications.

 ### Example Integration Points
 Potential integration points for external alerting services include: